Jigme Singye Wangchuck: Early life

 Jigme Singye Wangchuck was born in Dechencholing Palace in Thimphu, Bhutan, on 11 November 1955 to Jigme Dorji Wangchuck and Ashi Kesang Choden Wangchuck.
 The political officer of India stationed in Sikkim, along with a representative of the Sikkimese government came to offer felicitations to the royal parents.
 At the age of four, sometime in 1959, the young Crown Prince made his first public appearance in Tashichho Dzong.

 Education

 Jigme Singye Wangchuck began his education when he was six years old, in 1961, receiving a blend of both Buddhist and secular curricula at Dechencholing Palace.
 His formal education started with traditional teaching and was followed by the study of English and modern subjects, taught by trained teachers at the palace.
 The school at Dechencholing began with 45 students.
 Soon afterward, he went to study at St. Joseph's School, Darjeeling, in India.
-In January 1965, he attended Summerfields School in St. Leonards, Sussex, England, and then Heatherdown School in 1966 where he completed his studies in 1969.
+In January 1965, he attended Summerfields, a prep school in St. Leonards-on-Sea, Sussex, England, and then Heatherdown School in 1966 where he completed his studies in 1969.
 The next phase of his formal education took place at Namselling Palace in 1969.
 Finally, he attended Ugyen Wangchuck Academy at Satsham Choten in Paro, which was established in 1970, along with a class of selected students from all over Bhutan.